“i accidentally deleted an app on my iphone how do i get it back?”

 If you’re new to iPhone, you might find this post helpful.
 If you’ve had your iPhone for a while, there’s still a tip or two in this post you might might have missed.
 Keep reading for a few of our favorites on how to restore deleted apps on your iDevice.

 Need to downgrade an app or reinstall an older version?
 Check out “How to Reinstall Older Versions of Apps on your iPhone or iPad“.

 Redownload the App

-Probably the easiest way to restore the most recent version of an app is right on your iDevice.
-Open App Store on your iPhone, iPad or iPod Touch.
+Probably the easiest way to restore the most recent version of an app is right on your iphone or iPad.
+Open App Store on your device.
 Search for the app you need to reinstall.
 Install the app.
 It’s that easy.